 Autism Spectrum Disorder (ASD) Services for Adults

 Adults with Autism Spectrum Disorder (ASD) can live, work, learn and play in their communities when given the proper supports.
 Easter Seals works with adults with ASD across the lifespan, encouraging them to find meaningful employment and live independent lives after leaving the school system.

 Finding a Job

 For adults with ASD, finding a job is a critical first step toward self-determination and financial independence.
-Easter Seals professionals help people with ASD:
+Through our workforce development services, Easter Seals professionals help people with ASD:

 Easter Seals also works with businesses to provide resources for employers to support workforce development.

 Day Programs for Graduates Who Remain at Home

 Easter Seals services for younger adults can offer respite for family members responsible for a relative with ASD who lives at home.

 Easter Seals day programs are designed for people with autism whose primary needs are for socialization, recreation and community involvement.
 While people with ASD participating in day programs might need some supervision, they need only minimal assistance with activities of daily living (eating, dressing, walking, etc.).
 Read frequently asked questions about Easter Seals' adult day services.

 Moving Away from Home

 Adults with ASD have many choices when it comes to living away from home.
 The primary goal of Easter Seals’ in-home services is to assist you and your loved one as they strive to stay in the community in a living arrangement of their choice:

 - Independent Living.
 Involves persons with ASD living in their own apartment or house with little, if any, support services.
 Support services may be limited to such areas as complex problem-solving, money management, or budgeting.
 This option is best suited for persons with appropriate daily living and social skills.